pseudo-parisa/carbon-emission-ai/README.md

 **Phase 2 — Polish: COMPLETE ✅**

 The application has been refined with improved desktop UI, responsive layouts, mobile optimization, animations and transitions, and overall visual improvements.

+**Phase 3 — AI: COMPLETE ✅**

+Gemini AI has been integrated into the backend to provide personalized carbon reduction recommendations and sustainability insights based on the user's calculated emissions.
+What-if scenarios are planned for later.

 ---